Str2Str: A Score-based Framework for Zero-shot Protein Conformation Sampling: Preliminaries

-Score-based generative models (SGMs) can be represented by a diffusion process $\rvx(t)\in \R^d$ defined by the Itô stochastic differential equation(SDE): with continuous time index $t\in [0, T]$, where the $\rvf(\rvx, t) \in \R^d$ is the time-dependent drift coefficient, $g(t) \in \R$ is the diffusion coefficient, and $\rvw \in \R^d$ is the standard Wiener process.
-Then, the corresponding backward SDE that describes the dynamics from $\rvx(T)$ to $\rvx(0)$ is~\citep{anderson1982reverse, song2020score}: where $d {t}$ is negative infinitesimal timestep and ${\rvw}$ is the standard Wiener process as continuous time $t$ flows back from $T$ to $0$.
+\paragraph{Diffusion modeling on Riemannian manifolds.} Score-based generative models (SGMs) can be represented by a diffusion process $\rvx_t\in \R^n$ defined by the Itô stochastic differential equation (SDE):

-Different drift and diffusion coefficient can be defined to steer the diffusion process.
-Two widely used SDE-based schemes~\citep{song2020score} are (1) Variance Exploding (VE) SDE which is derived from score matching with Langevin dynamics (SMLD)~\citep{song2019generative}:
+with continuous time index $t\in [0, T]$, where the $\rvf(\rvx, t) \in \R^n$ is the drift term, $g(t) \in \R$ is the diffusion coefficient, and $\rvw \in \R^n$ is the standard Wiener process (or Brownian motion).
+Then, the corresponding backward SDE that describes the dynamics from $\rvx_t$ to $\rvx_0$ is~\citep{anderson1982reverse, song2020score}: